-25.2.2.3 Configuring data censoring and conversion options
+25.2.2.3 Configuring Data Censoring and Conversion Options

+'''

 censor_thresh = [];

 censor_val = [];

 convert(x) = x;

+'''

 These data censoring and conversion options are common to multiple MET tools and are described in Section 5.
-They can be specified separately in each data.field array entry, described below.
+They do not actually appear in the default configuration file but can be specified separately in each data.field array entry, described below.
 If provided, those operations are performed after reading the gridded data but prior to converting to the cylindrical coordinate range-azimuth grid.